 Our partnership stories are inspiring examples of arts and heritage organisations finding their perfect business sponsors and working together to bring their ideas and ambitions to fruition.
 They are also clear and compelling examples of how sponsorship of the arts and heritage results in projects and activities that make a positive impact on our communities and our country as a whole.

-The projects highlighted here were supported by the New Arts Sponsorship Grant (NASG) and their stories and others can be read in full on the Arts & Business Scotland website.
-As we make the transition to the Culture & Business Fund Scotland, we’ll bring you the latest stories, made possible by the new Fund.
+The projects highlighted here were supported by the CBFS and their stories and others can be read in full on the Arts & Business Scotland website.
+This resource is updated regularly to bring you the latest stories of how the fund has supported and enabled innovative creative partnerships between the culture and business sectors.

 Community & social empowerment | International engagement | Tourism | Young people